APPLICABLE TO SERVICES PROVIDED BY CAMPBELLS IN THE CAYMAN ISLANDS IN RESPECT OF MATTERS CONCERNING THE LAWS OF THE MARSHALL ISLANDS

 These terms and conditions (“Terms”) apply to all business undertaken by Campbells in the Cayman Islands in respect of matters concerning the laws of the Republic of the Marshall Islands (the “Marshall Islands”) and we will take your continuing instructions in any matter as your acceptance of these Terms.
 These Terms together with any engagement letter which is in effect between you and us, if any, are together referred to as the “Retainer” and constitute the entire agreement between you and us hereby superseding any previous agreement between you and us.
 These Terms will apply whether or not you have signed an engagement letter, although in the event of conflict between these Terms and any engagement letter which is in effect between you and us, the engagement letter shall prevail to the extent of any conflict.

-The references in these Terms to “Campbells”, “we” and “us” mean Campbells Attorneys, a general partnership established under the laws of the Cayman Islands.
+The references in these Terms to “Campbells”, “we” and “us” mean Campbells LLP, a limited liability partnership established under the laws of the Cayman Islands.

 1 Our Role

 We aim to provide you with sound, practical and prompt legal advice and assistance, and will do our best to keep you informed of our progress.
 We will at all times do our best to comply with your instructions, even where these are contrary to our recommendations, unless we feel it would be unlawful, improper or unethical to do so, or inconsistent with maintaining a proper working relationship with you.
 Please note that all attorneys are Officers of the Grand Court of the Cayman Islands, legal practitioners of the Eastern Caribbean Supreme Court in the Territory of the Virgin Islands (British) or licensed attorneys in the Marshall Islands and are not permitted to do anything inconsistent with their duties to the relevant Court.